 Sure enough, I stumbled upon a really great recipe that kills weeds naturally and doesn’t cost a fortune to make!

 This natural weed killer recipe requires very few ingredients.
 In fact, you probably already have everything you need to make it.

 - Dish soap

-How Well Did the Natural Weed Killer Work?
+How Well Did This Natural Weed Killer Work?

-Tips, Tricks, and Cautions with Using Natural Weed Killer
+Tips, Tricks & Cautions When Using Natural Weed Killer

 There are other ways to exercise your “green” thumb in the yard, too.
-You could try making a compost bin.
+For example, you could try making a compost bin.
 Or reuse plastic pots from the nursery.
 You could even use cisterns to collect rain water for irrigation.
-You can even clean your gardening tools using natural cleaning products like baking soda and vinegar.
+And don’t forget to clean your gardening tools using natural cleaning products like baking soda and vinegar.